ericanastas/revit-nunit-template/README.md

 If any of the tests depend on an active document, open the document to be used during the test.

-From the Add-Ins tab open external tools, and click the
+From the Add-Ins tab open external tools, and click the command for the unit tests which should be run.

 ![run test external tools.png](https://bitbucket.org/repo/be7b9k/images/1847103855-run%20test%20external%20tools.png)